 - Fall Semester: March 15

 - Spring Semester: September 15

 - Spring Semester: $23,869

-Cost includes tuition, housing, program related activities, administrative fee, international medical insurance, and emergency evacuation coverage.
+Cost includes tuition, housing, program related activities, administrative fee, overseas medical insurance, and emergency evacuation coverage.

 - 2017 to 2018 academic year budget sheet, including cost of living expenses for the fall and spring.